Academic year: Singapore

 In Singapore, there are four school terms.
 Terms 1 and 2 are referred to as Semester 1, as terms 3 and 4 are referred to as Semester 2.
 Each term consists of ten school weeks.
 Term 1 starts the day immediately after New Year's Day.
 If the first school day is a Thursday or a Friday, it is not counted as a school week.
 After term 1, there is a break of a week, called the March Holidays.
 Thereafter, term 2 commences and is followed by a break of four weeks, the June Holidays.
 It is followed by term 3, after which there will be another break of one week, the September Holidays.
 Then, term 4 would start, and after it there is the December holidays, which would be either five or six weeks long, depending on whether the first week of the year was counted as a school week.
-Students are also given days off on public holidays, as well as Children's Day, Youth's Day, Teacher's Day and the day after National Day.
+Students are also given days off on public holidays, as well as Children's Day, Youth Day, Teachers' Day and the day after National Day.